Porsche Taycan review

 |Car type||Electric range||Wallbox charge time||Rapid charge time|

-Porsche’s first fully electric vehicle features a 93kWh battery in mid-range Turbo and top-of-the-range Turbo S forms, which deliver 280 and 256 miles of range respectively.
+Porsche’s first fully electric vehicle features a 93kWh battery in mid-range Turbo and top-of-the-range Turbo S forms, which delivers 280 and 256 miles of range respectively.
 The entry-level Taycan 4S offers a choice of 79 or 93kWh batteries, with corresponding claimed range of 252 or 287 miles.
 An entry-level, rear-wheel drive Taycan is also likely to be join the range in 2021.
 On paper, then, the four-door Porsche Taycan is a serious rival for the Tesla Model S.

 But Porsche insists the Taycan is about more than straight-line speed.
-The car is based on the Volkswagen Group’s J1 platform, which will underpin the forthcoming Audi e-tron GT, among others; a bespoke electric-car platform means the Taycan shouldn’t suffer the compromises present in the Mercedes EQC and Audi e-tron, which are partly based on petrol and diesel cars.
+The car is based on the Volkswagen Group’s J1 platform; bespoke electric-car platform that will underpin the forthcoming Audi e-tron GT.

-We’ve driven the 4S as well as the Turbo S, and even with ‘just’ 563bhp and 650Nm on tap, the performance of the former is good enough to shock and delight, so we’d say the usefully cheaper 4S is the pick of the Taycan range.
+We’ve driven the 4S as well as the Turbo S on UK roads, and even with ‘just’ 563bhp and 650Nm on tap, the performance of the former is good enough to shock and delight, so we’d say the usefully cheaper 4S is the pick of the Taycan range.

 Porsche claims the regenerative braking is powerful enough that you can do 90% of your driving without touching the brake pedal at all, however we found that even the strongest of the two available settings wasn’t quite enough to slow the car sufficiently around town.
-We’d actually favour having steering-wheel paddles to more intuitively adjust the brake regeneration levels, and one of our very few quibbles with the way the Taycan drives is with its brake feel.
+We’d favour having steering-wheel paddles to more intuitively adjust the brake regeneration levels.

 Inside, the Taycan is very quiet if you’re sat in the front, although it’s much louder in the back, where the tyres generate a lot of road noise.
 Passenger space isn’t too bad despite the sloping roofline, although the rear of the cabin is quite dark due to the small rear window.

 With such a heavy focus on the future, Porsche has tried to be forward-thinking with the Taycan’s dashboard layout.
 A digital display with touch-sensitive buttons lies ahead of the driver, with two more screens on dashboard and a further screen on the centre console.
-The unit facing the front passenger feels like overkill – we turned it off after a couple of miles.
+The optional unit facing the front passenger feels like overkill.

-At 366 litres, the boot is a decent size, and there's an 81-litre 'frunk' as well, although even combined it’s less than half of what you’ll find in a Tesla Model S. Still, we managed to fit a large amount of camera gear and luggage into the back, while the 81-litre ‘frunk’ comfortably held a rucksack.
-It’s a pity the Taycan doesn’t benefit from a hatchback tailgate like the Panamera's, but the forthcoming Taycan Cross Turismo promises to solve that issue.
+At 366 litres, the boot is a decent size, and there's an 81-litre 'frunk' as well, although even combined it’s less than half of what you’ll find in a Tesla Model S. It’s a pity the Taycan doesn’t benefit from a hatchback tailgate like the Panamera's, but the forthcoming Taycan Cross Turismo promises to solve that issue.

-Charging the Taycan could take just a matter of minutes on the IONITY 350kW rapid charging network, which has 147 stations across Europe, with plans for 400 by the end of 2020 – over 40 of which will be in the UK.
-Taycans with the 93kWh battery can charge at up to 270kW, which means a 100-mile top-up will take some five minutes.
+Charging the Taycan will take just a matter of minutes on the IONITY 350kW rapid charging network, which has 147 stations across Europe, with plans for 400 by the end of 2020 – over 40 of which will be in the UK.
+Taycans with the 93kWh battery can charge at up to 270kW, which means a 100-mile top-up will take well under ten minutes.